kud/apple-french-keyboard-windows/README.md

 - There's no `right-ctrl` (yet?).
 Could be sometimes a problem.
 Last time, I played to a specific game, it askes me to make one choice between two solutions.
 To make this choice, it was `left-ctrl` or `right-ctrl`.
 I couldn't choose the `right-ctrl` choice.
 Too bad.
 - `left-alt` doesn't work like `right-alt`. `left-alt` is reserved to Windows.
 All characters are available only via `right-alt`.
 Do not use `left-alt` for that, you'll be surprised if not.
+- You can edit more your keyboard layout via [KeyTweak](http://alternativeto.net/software/keytweak/).
+I was able for instance to disable windows key (on ctrl, as I've switched cmd and ctrl).